 We rode into Copacabana for the second time.
 I was simmering but then fought hard to keep reminding myself that the objective was to get in the country and we had done that.
 Copacabana is a colorful tourist town with jam packed markets selling all things Inca.
 At the town we asked about a ferry but everyone we talked to, including the police, told us its total highway to La Paz.
 The GPS showed land between Copacabana and La Paz except for a narrow stretch of Lake Titicaca water.
 We figured maybe they built a bridge since the highway was freshly paved and the town people insisted its highway all the way.

-After climbing to about 14,000 feet and then descending back to lake level, we discovered open water and some contraptions that hardly fit our sense of what a ferry would look like.
 As I rode up the loose plank ramp they separated and my rear wheel started falling.
 I gunned it and got the motorcycle on to the ferry.
 Once on the ferry we found nothing to secure the motorcycles but us.
 From the shore the water looked calm.
 The channel was about a mile wide.
 Of course when we reached the middle of the channel the wind picked up and the waves started to roll and pitch the flat bottom ferry.
 It took a lot of effort to keep from getting pitched in to the cold waters of Lake Titicaca.
 I looked around for the normal Coast Guard approved flotation devices.
 They must have been carefully stored below deck somewhere.
-It was hard to believe but the ferries even carry those large passenger buses.
-I was told that they do send the passengers on a separate ferry.

 A look back at the boarding boards.